-- To receive and adopt the accounts of the Company for the year ended 31 December 2010 together with the Directors' Report and the Auditors' Report and to consider the recommendation of the directors that no dividend be declared in respect of the year. - 2.
-To reappoint PricewaterhouseCoopers LLP as auditors of the Company until the conclusion of the next general meeting of the Company at which accounts are laid before the members and to authorise the directors to determine their remuneration. - 3.
-To re-appoint Mr Nick Bettles, retiring by rotation, as director in accordance with the provisions of the Articles of Association.
+- 1. To receive and adopt the accounts of the Company for the year ended 31 December 2012 together with the Report of the Directors and the Independent Auditors' Report and to consider the recommendation of the directors that no dividend be declared in respect of the year. - To reappoint PricewaterhouseCoopers LLP as auditors of the Company until the conclusion of the next general meeting of the Company at which accounts are laid before the members and to authorise the directors to determine their remuneration. - 3.
+To re-appoint Mr John Markham, retiring by rotation, as director in accordance with the provisions of the Articles of Association.